David R. Boxley

 Boxley and his father lead the dance group Git Hoan (People of the Salmon).
 Git-Hoan's members trace their roots to one of the three main tribes of Southeast Alaska, the Tsimshian, Haida and Tlingit.
 They perform around the world, and are one of the most impressive and well-known contemporary Northwest Coast dance groups.

-He has taught S'malgyax (Tsimshian language), Tsimshian culture and Northwest Coast design in his hometown of Metlakatla, AK, as well as in Anchorage, Juneau and Seattle.
+He has taught S’malgyax (Tsimshian language), Tsimshian culture and Northwest Coast design in his hometown of Metlakatla, AK, as well as in Anchorage, Juneau and Seattle.
 Boxley is well respected for his artistic abilities, his strong design style and his innovative wood.
-Between 2009-2011 Boxley carved alongside renowned artist Robert Davidson.
+Between 2009 and 2011 Boxley carved alongside renowned artist Robert Davidson.
 This experience allowed him to hone his skills as an artist, and to establish himself with this own carving style and aesthetic.